housing & healthcare (EN) sub

 The United Kingdom does not have a rent allowance like the Netherlands, but it does offer

-two key schemes that support tenants:
+two key schemes that can support tenants with housing costs:

 1. Housing Benefit